 Cited in the letter, sent to both the Department of Education and CSU Chancellor Tony Frank and President Amy Parsons, was CSU’s Faculty Recruitment Toolkit, a guide to hiring University employees provided by CSU’s Human Resources website.

-The toolkit includes resources like how to best hire diverse staff members including “Choosing (a) search committee, delivering a thorough and thoughtful charge meeting; training and educating the search committee on topics such as bias, microaggressions, and inclusive language; writing a position description that focuses on using inclusive language; creating a plan to evaluate all candidates; and promoting ongoing active recruitment practices that engage many talented colleagues at every opportunity,” according to the toolkit.
+The toolkit includes resources like how to best hire diverse staff members, including “Choosing (a) search committee, delivering a thorough and thoughtful charge meeting; training and educating the search committee on topics such as bias, microaggressions, and inclusive language; writing a position description that focuses on using inclusive language; creating a plan to evaluate all candidates; and promoting ongoing active recruitment practices that engage many talented colleagues at every opportunity,” according to the toolkit.

 The complaint also alleges that CSU engages in discriminatory practices by providing scholarships based on “immutable characteristics.”
 The AFL letter to CSU specifically mentions the Diversity Matters College of Business scholarship, Hilburn Mier LGBTQ+ STEM Scholarship Endowment and LGBTQ+ Scholarship Fund as examples of what AFL calls “discriminatory scholarships” offered by CSU.

 Further listed as violations are the All University Core Curriculum Category 1c requirement.
-Category 1c is described as “Courses (that) engage students in the study of cultural identities, explore the interactions among these identities, and reflect upon patterns of interaction related to the larger contexts in which they take place, focusing predominantly on US cultures as they are situated within a global context,” according to the CSU course guide.
+Category 1c is described as courses that “engage students in the study of cultural identities, explore the interactions among these identities, and reflect upon patterns of interaction related to the larger contexts in which they take place, focusing predominantly on US cultures as they are situated within a global context,” according to the CSU course guide.

-Class options include a variety of history, sociology, ethnic studies, political science, economics and other disciplines, but the AFL’s complaint names ETST 256 Border Crossings—People/Politics/Culture; IU 173A Thinking Toward a Thriving Planet: Approaches to Diversity, Equity, Inclusion; SOC 205 Sociology of Race and Racism, SOWK 130 Identity, Power, and Social Justice; and ECON 212 Racial Inequality and Discrimination as classes violating the executive order.
+Class options include a variety of history, sociology, ethnic studies, political science, economics and other disciplines, but the AFL’s complaint names ETST 256: Border Crossings — People/Politics/Culture; IU 173A: Thinking Toward a Thriving Planet: Approaches to Diversity, Equity, Inclusion; SOC 205: Sociology of Race and Racism; SOWK 130: Identity, Power and Social Justice; and ECON 212: Racial Inequality and Discrimination as classes violating the executive order.

 Also mentioned in the letter is CSU’s Bias Reporting system.

-Also listed as violations were CSU’s Office of Inclusive Excellence, with the letter stating “Following the Trump Administration’s Executive Action ending illegal discrimination, the University recently revamped the Office of Inclusive Excellence website to hide its continued use of DEI policies.
+Also listed as violations were CSU’s Office of Inclusive Excellence, with the letter reading, “Following the Trump Administration’s Executive Action ending illegal discrimination, the University recently revamped the Office of Inclusive Excellence website to hide its continued use of DEI policies.
 Despite this website revamp, the policies previously espoused by the Office of Inclusive Excellence remain installed.”

 Finally, the optional Diversity, Inclusion and Belonging module, which is provided to new students before RamWelcome orientation, is cited as a violation.
-“The University states that the DIB Module ‘is an important step to help students understand the principles and apply them to their work, education, and life,'” the letter states.
+“The University states that the DIB Module ‘is an important step to help students understand the principles and apply them to their work, education and life,'” the letter reads.
 “The principles that CSU is referencing include ‘Inclusion’ and ‘Social Justice.’
 CSU even proudly displays these principles across the halls of its campus.”

-The letters to both the DOE and CSU include the same information, with background provided including Parsons’ Feb.
+The letters to both the DOE and CSU include the same information, with background provided, including Parsons’ Feb.
 18 campuswide email addressing new federal directives.

-The AFL closed their letter to the DOE with “Accordingly, we ask that OCR promptly open a directed investigation into the allegations in the complaint, take all actions necessary to remedy the unlawful practices and procedures, and order all appropriate relief.”
+The AFL closed their letter to the DOE with, “Accordingly, we ask that OCR promptly open a directed investigation into the allegations in the complaint, take all actions necessary to remedy the unlawful practices and procedures, and order all appropriate relief.”

-In the letter to CSU, the AFL closed with “We therefore urge Colorado State University to abide by federal statutory and Constitutional law, iterated in Executive Order 14173, and live up to President Parson’s own words in the closing paragraph of her letter to the CSU community— words that mirror those of President Trump in his E.O.—in which she wrote that, ‘(t)he heart of what it means to be a Ram—a commitment to unlocking the doors of opportunity for all—will remain strong.'”
+In the letter to CSU, the AFL closed with, “We therefore urge Colorado State University to abide by federal statutory and Constitutional law, iterated in Executive Order 14173, and live up to President Parson’s own words in the closing paragraph of her letter to the CSU community — words that mirror those of President Trump in his E.O. — in which she wrote that, ‘(t)he heart of what it means to be a Ram — a commitment to unlocking the doors of opportunity for all — will remain strong.'”

 The letters were published to the AFL’s website June 24.
 According to the DOE’s Office of Civil Rights website, proceedings for investigating complaints can include reviewing documentary evidence submitted by both parties, interviewing relevant parties and site visits.